komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="picnic8.JPG" alt="The picnic spread" caption="Hella spread." >}}
 {{< figure src="picnic9.JPG" alt="Emily at the picnic." caption="Lots of friends came!
 Unfortunately it was a little cold and drizzly." >}}

+It was really cool that we were able to gather some friends and introduce my family to them.
+It's been really easy to build a social circle in Taiwan, and because of the ease of getting around and the variety of activities to do, I feel like our social life has been way more rich here than it was back in the USA.
+Plus, most of our friends are immigrants, a subsection of people that I think self-selects for enjoying a slightly more exciting life.

 ## Day Eight

 Drizzles were keeping us a bit down, but luckily there's plenty of inside stuff to do in Taipei.